By Julie DeLong, A-1 Freeman Moving Group

 - Bubble-wrap skis and surfboards then put into cases or upright cartons.

-- Consider extra cardboard or struts to keep boxes impact-resistant and firm
+- Consider extra cardboard or struts to

 - A professional mover can supply cartons, should you need them